4 plants to prune in November to promote healthy growth, bumper crops and better displays

 (Image credit: Getty Images)

-November is the best month to give the fruit-producing plants in your garden some extra attention, which is why it’s a good idea to add pruning your fruit bushes to your list of jobs to do in the garden in November, too.
+It's also the perfect time to give other fruit plants in your garden some extra attention, which is why it’s a good idea to add fruit bushes to your list of plants to prune in November.

-From blueberry bushes to gooseberry bushes and blackcurrants, these soft fruit bushes require pruning every year - especially if they’re older than 2 years old.
-You should aim to cut back any crossing branches, cut off any diseased branches, and prune ⅓ of the old wood to encourage new growth and new fruit next spring.
+Soft fruit bushes like blueberries, gooseberries and blackcurrants require pruning every year, especially if they’re more than two years old.
+Learning how to prune blueberries and other fruit bushes is relatively straightforward – you should aim to cut back any crossing branches, cut off any diseased branches, and prune one-third of the old wood to encourage new growth and new fruit next spring.

 Although they don’t need a very hard prune, if you get in the habit of pruning a little of your fruit bushes every year, you’ll definitely reap the rewards.